troyQQngu/dont-forget-me/README.md

 ## Usage

 Create or update the `data/donors.json` and `data/schedule.json` files to match your organization.
-The sample data illustrates long-form relationship notes that contain commitments ("deliver the mentorship checklist items A/B/C"), personal context, location hints, and open questions.
+The sample data illustrates long-form relationship notes that contain commitments ("complete mentor background checks, finalize the matching roster, and publish the progress dashboard"), personal context, location hints, and open questions.
 The model leans on this context when generating suggestions.

 Set the `OPENAI_API_KEY` environment variable (or pass `--api-key` to the CLI), then run: